kyelewis/hello-fresh/README.md

 or hostname of the server.
 You can also pass it a render function that can wrap the inner render function with access to the context.

-main.ts:

 ```ts
 import { start } from 'fresh/server.ts"';
 import manifest from "./fresh.gen.ts";
 await start(manifest, { port: 8080 });
 ```

+### dev.ts

-`dev.ts` is a wrapper that generates the manifest file.
+`dev.ts` is a wrapper that generates a new manifest file, if the routes, islands, etc... have changed:

-- Takes two arguments, the base and the entrypoint, which it passses directly to `new URL(entrypoint, base)` to get the entrypoint.

-- It walks the `routes/` folder in the same folder as the entrypoint file, and collects all of the js/ts files within.
-- It reads the `islands/` folder in the same folder as the entrpoint file, and collects all of the js.ts files within.
-- Apparently islands can't have subdirectories?? nightmare.
-- If the manifest data has changed from last time, it writes a new `fresh.gen.ts` in the same folder as the entrypoint file.

-dev.ts:

 ```ts
 import dev from "fresh/dev.ts";
 await dev("./main.ts");
 ```

-### 5. Create a hello, world default route
+## 5. Create a hello, world default route

 We have to define the pragma manually so that we know which render function to use for the JSX.

-Make sure to use the `tsx` extension or you'll see parse errors when you run the project.
+Make sure to use the `tsx` extension (if you use JSX) or you'll see parse errors when you run the project.

 routes/index.tsx: